 I offer guided Forest Therapy walks in the Asheville, Sylva, Bryson City and Great Smoky Mountains region of Western North Carolina.
 Walks offer an opportunity to slow down, disconnect and experience the restorative power of nature.
 Much like an instructor sets the pace and direction in a yoga class, a forest therapy guide sets the stage for participants to enjoy the natural environment through a series of invitations and a closing tea ceremony.
 With the host of health benefits associated with spending time in nature, including reduced stress and fatigue, enhanced creativity, heightened mood, and increased energy and resiliency, a guided forest therapy walk offers a low impact way to enjoy nature.

 I learned about the Japanese practice of Shinrin Yoku or forest bathing from numerous meetings and conversations with Dr. Qing Li, who helped start the practice of Shinrin Yoku in Japan in the 1980’s.
-Based on collaborative efforts with Dr. Li and my research on the restorative benefits of nature, I was one of the first in the United States to offer Shinrin Yoku classes.
-Living in the beautiful mountains of Western North Carolina near Asheville, I facilitate forest therapy programs designed to help participants learn about and experience the restorative health benefits associated with spending time in nature.
-Oprah Magazine recently did a feature on Shinrin Yoku, and my classes.
-A recently completed analysis of my programs found that participants had significant increases in areas related to psychological well-being and connection to nature.
-My programs are based on the ECO-Human Resource Development (HRD) theory that I developed as a doctoral student and have presented at international research conferences in Oxford, England, and several United States locations.
+Based on collaborative efforts with Dr. Li and my doctoral research on the restorative benefits of nature, I was one of the first in the United States to offer Shinrin Yoku walks.
+In 2014 Oprah Magazine published an article on Shinrin Yoku, which included information about my walks.
+In 2018, I completed the Association of Nature and Forest Therapy Guides and Programs certification program for Forest Therapy Guides.